Constructive dismissal: Toxic work environments

 An employee may also be able to claim a constructive dismissal based on an employer's conduct, rather than a change to a specific or implied term of the employment contract.
 Here, the second way to claim constructive dismissal examines whether the employer's (or employee of the employer) course of conduct, or even a single incident, demonstrates an intention to no longer be bound by the written or implied employment contract.
 An example of this kind of constructive dismissal is a "toxic work environment".
 In this regard, if a work environment is so poisoned that a reasonable person wouldn't be expected to return, then constructive dismissal is likely.

 A toxic work environment is classically defined as unjustified criticism as well as vague and unfounded accusations of poor performance, especially where authority and respect with co-workers had been seriously undermined and compromised.
 Another example of toxic work environment is where the employer fails to prevent workplace harassment.

+Threats

+In some cases, an employee's decision to quit in response to threats of dismissal or demotion has been found to constitute a constructive dismissal.
+However, mere encouragement to resign will not necessarily be sufficient.
+Similarly, a constructive dismissal may occur when an unfair suspension or reduction in salary creates an intolerable situation for the employee.